Welsh Not: 19th century and early 20th century

-In the first half of the 19th century, the only areas of Wales where English was widely spoken were places close to the Anglo-Welsh border, the Gower Peninsula and southern Pembrokeshire.
-However, the language was becoming more widespread in the industrialising areas due to migration.
-Welsh speakers were keen for their children to learn English; knowing the language was felt to be a route to social mobility, made life more convenient and was a status symbol.
+The only areas of Wales where English was widely spoken in the first half of the 19th century were places close to the Anglo-Welsh border, the Gower Peninsula and southern Pembrokeshire.
+Immigration, mainly from England, into the industrialising areas, caused the language to become more widespread in those areas.
+Many Welsh speakers were keen for their children to learn English; knowing the language was felt to be a route to social mobility, made life more convenient and was a status symbol.
 Contemporaries often said that parents wanted schools to be conducted in English.
-For instance, the Rev Bowen Jones of Narberth told an inquiry following the Rebecca Riots that a school conducted in Welsh in his area was unsuccessful; while, in schools where "the schoolmaster has to teach them English, and to talk English in the school, there is no room in the school-room to admit all that come".
+For instance, the Rev Bowen Jones of Narberth told an inquiry following the Rebecca Riots that a school conducted in Welsh in his area was unsuccessful, while, in schools where the schoolmaster was expected to teach and speak only English, there was not enough space to accommodate all the children who wanted to attend.
 The upper- and middle-classes in Wales, who generally spoke English, were also eager for the masses to learn the language.
 They believed it would contribute to Wales's economic development and that tenants or employees who could speak English would be easier to manage.

-The three-part Reports of the Commissioners of Inquiry into the State of Education in Wales, often referred to as the "Treason of the Blue Books" in Wales, was a publication written by the commissioners for British government in 1847 which investigated the Welsh educational system.
-The work caused uproar in Wales, where many perceived it as disparaging the Welsh, with the publication being particularly scathing in its view of nonconformity, the Welsh language, and Welsh morality.
+In the 1830s and 1840s the Welsh language became increasingly associated in the eyes of the government with the social unrest taking place in Wales.
+The government announced "an inquiry into the state of education, especially into the means afforded the labouring classes of acquiring a knowledge of the English language" in the early 1840s.
+The three commissioners were English and could not speak Welsh.
+The Welsh-speaking assistants they employed and the witnesses the enquiry spoke to were largely Anglicans.
+The report, released in 1847, caused great offence in Wales because of its negative depiction of the Welsh language and the moral character of the Welsh people.
+The report described Welsh people as alcoholics, unintelligent and, in the case of women, sexually immoral.
+It complimented aspects of the Welsh national character, such as a desire for education.
+It was nicknamed Brad y Llyfrau Gleision (The Treason of the Blue Books).
+Nonconformists generally interpreted the report as an English and Anglican attack on the Welsh, and some Anglican churchmen criticised its harsh tone.
+The report argued that there was widespread support in Wales for learning English and that bilingualism in schools would be the most effective way of teaching English.
 The report was critical of schools that tried to exclude Welsh, seeing it as an ineffective way of teaching English, and described the Welsh Not negatively.
-The inquiry did not lead to any governmental action and the hostile reaction was mainly aimed at the comments about Welsh morality.